funvill/funvill.github.io/_posts/2012-08-31-look-what-i-made-compass-table.md

 layout: single
 title: Look what I made - Compass table.
 date: 2012-08-31 00:02
-categories: blog, [acrylic, compass, furniture, maker faire, Projects, projects, table]
+categories: acrylic, compass, furniture, maker faire, Projects, table
 ---
 This year for the <a href="http://vancouver.makerfaire.ca/">Vancouver Maker Faire</a> I build a <a href="http://www.instructables.com/id/Compass-Table/">Compass table</a> that I found on <a href="http://www.instructables.com/">instructables.com</a>.
 I found a cheap price on 1000x compasses from <a href="http://www.alibaba.com/">alibaba.com</a> for about $0.10 each.
 I found the wooden table at thrift store for $20 and two sheets of acrylic.